Inspiring women garden designers in British history

-There are many incredible women who have, and are still dominating the world of gardening, so for International Women's Day we've listed some of the key, female garden designers in British history that still influence the way we garden today, alongside some of the top women garden designers who are currently succeeding in the industry.
-Read our piece on the key dates of women in gardening.
+There are many incredible women who have made an impact on how we garden and the design of our gardens now.
+So for International Women's Day we've listed some of the key, female garden designers in British history that influence the way we garden today.

 Gertrude Jekyll (1843-1932)

-No garden designer has had more enduring influence on the British garden: for a century her painterly way of grouping plants in large, informal masses of colour; her insistence on harmony and rhythm; and her embrace of formal structure softened with loose, richly textured planting, has been the sine qua non of the successful British garden.
+No garden designer has had more enduring influence on the British garden than Gertrude Jekyll.
+For a century her painterly way of grouping plants in large, informal masses of colour; her insistence on harmony and rhythm; and her embrace of formal structure softened with loose, richly textured planting, has been the sine qua non of the successful British garden.
 Gardens were considered a series of carefully made pictures; and only really in the last decade has colour been supplanted as the guiding principle of design.
+Her former home in Surrey, Munstead Wood, was acquired by the National Trust in 2023.

 Norah Lindsay (1866-1948)